-Year 3: The annual objectives will be repeated.
+Year 3: The annual objectives will be repeated during the 2023-2024 academic year.

 As for the Enhancement Objectives, the OAC might consider amending as to coincide with the HLC Academy's assessment project.

 SANDBURG DOCUMENT

 The OAC established this assessment plan in November 2021 to direct assessment activities and to maintain an embedded opportunity to assess the College's assessment efforts.